TheRealChezZak/Discord-user-bot-ID/README.md

 ---
 Why we created this repository?

-Well, It maybye helpful to Discord to term these account (not 100% sure) and also really helpful

-Also for my self ban/kick bot that read from a raw file
+Well, It maybye helpful to Discord to term these account (not 100% sure) and also really helpful for my self ban/kick bot that read from a raw file

 ---